 The Fund and all funds therein shall be ultimately administered by the Foundation in accordance with the Foundation's status as a tax-exempt organization, and shall be subject to the Foundation's Charters and Bylaws, including the power contained therein for the Board of Directors of the Foundation to modify any restrictions or conditions if in their sole judgment (without approval by any trustee, custodian, or agent) such restriction becomes, in effect, unnecessary, incapable of fulfillment, or inconsistent with the charitable needs of the area served by the Foundation.

-Net income available for utilization by Job Squad, Inc. as of the year ended June 30, 2014 and 2013 amounted to \$1,647 and \$154, respectively.
+Net income available for utilization by Job Squad, Inc. as of the years ended June 30, 2015 and 2014 amounted to \$1,999 and \$1,647, respectively.

 12. Agreement with West Virginia University Research Corporation